adhearsion/adhearsion-website/docs/source/getting-started/installation.md

 exten => _.,1,AGI(agi:async)
 </pre>

-This will route all calls with a numeric extension to Adhearsion
+This will route all calls with a numeric extension to Adhearsion.

+Note also that on versions of Asterisk before 10, it is necessary to add an empty context with the name 'adhearsion-redirect'.

 ## Make a test call